 Show All Answers

-Rail Runner tickets can be purchased on our app, online, or onboard the train from ticket agents.
-We accept cash and all credit cards, except American Express.
-You will receive a discount for buying tickets online or on our app.
+To minimize operator-to-passenger interactions during the COVID-19 health pandemic, Rail Runner tickets can only be purchased on our app or online.
+We accept all debit and credit cards, except American Express.
 Find more information and purchase tickets on the How to Buy page.

 You can wait for the next regularly scheduled train or contact a local taxi or ride share company.